 Here are some of them and how they work:

 Analgesics: These are medicines that relieve pain but don't reduce inflammation.
 They work to change how your body responds to pain.
 Popular options include acetaminophen, tramadol, and prescription opioids containing oxycodone or hydrocodone.
 The opioids can be addictive.

 Your maximum daily dosage of acetaminophen should be 4,000 milligrams (mg), if you don't have any liver disease.
 Too much can cause liver damage or even death.

 Nonsteroidal anti-inflammatory drugs (NSAIDs): These drugs reduce inflammation as well as ease pain.
 These are some of the most popular medications given for arthritis.
 NSAIDs include aspirin, ibuprofen, naproxen, and celecoxib.
 They are usually taken in pill form but may cause stomach upset or bleeding.
 Make sure to follow the maximum daily dosage limits for each medication.
 Some are also available as creams to rub on your joints (for instance, Aspercreme).
 Some NSAIDs may increase your risk of heart disease or stroke.
-However, they are non-narcotic and non-addictive.
+It's actually recommended that you don't use NSAIDs if you have an ongoing health condition such as heart disease, liver disease, or kidney disease.
+NSAIDs are non-narcotic and non-addictive.

 Whether you should take opioids or NSAIDs is up to you and your doctor.
 One study showed that opioids and NSAIDS were equally effective for reducing the pain of OA of the knee -- about 30% pain reduction for each.

 Counterirritants: These are creams and ointments containing ingredients like menthol or capsaicin, the ingredient that makes hot peppers burn.
 Rubbing these on your painful joints may stop the pain signals from the joint to the brain.